Mon oncle Antoine: Box office

+Critical response

+A poll of film critics by Séquences in 1980, voted Mon oncle Antoine was the best film made in Quebec.
+It was selected as the best Canadian film by polls conducted by the Toronto International Film Festival in 1984 and 1993.
+Mon oncle Antoine has twice been voted the greatest Canadian film in the Sight & Sound poll, conducted once each decade.

-This film has been designated and preserved as a masterwork by the Audio-Visual Preservation Trust of Canada, a charitable non-profit organisation dedicated to promoting the preservation of Canada’s audio-visual heritage.
+On 23 December 2008, Roger Ebert included Mon oncle Antoine on his "Great Movies" list.
+Mon oncle Antoine has been designated and preserved as a masterwork by the Audio-Visual Preservation Trust of Canada, a charitable non-profit organisation dedicated to promoting the preservation of Canada's audio-visual heritage.

-It was featured in the TV series Canadian Cinema, which aired on CBC Television in 1974.

-On 23 December 2008, Roger Ebert put Mon Oncle Antoine on his Great Movies list.
+Awards and nominations

 The film was selected as the Canadian entry for the Best Foreign Language Film at the 44th Academy Awards, but was not chosen as a nominee.
 It was entered into the 7th Moscow International Film Festival.